microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ### LED Bar Graph Output - Required Parts *(optional)*

 * LED Bar Graph display with 10 segments
-* 10 resistors for current limiting the LED display
+* 10 resistors for current limiting the LED display.

-  * Value of the resistor depends on the desired brightness, wavelength, and operating Vdd.
+Note: Value of the resistor depends on the desired brightness, wavelength, and operating Vdd.

 ### Example Wiring

-Test
 <img src="images/setupImage.png" alt="Setup Image" width="500"/> <br>
 *Figure 1 - Setup used for testing.
 Your setup may vary.*